balthazar/42sh/README.md

 A beautiful, awesome and purposed shell.

-Written with love and using git-flow.
+Written with love, using vim and git-flow.

-How to install this perfect thing :
+How to get launched :

     make
 	./yolosh